MicrosoftDocs/azure-docs/articles/industry/agriculture/sensor-partner-integration.md

 **HTTP Request Headers**

-Here are the most common request headers that needs to be specified when making an API call to FarmBeats Data hub:
+Here are the most common request headers that need to be specified when making an API call to FarmBeats Data hub:

 **Header** | **Description and Example**
 --- | ---
 Content-Type | The request format (Content-Type: application/<format>) For FarmBeats Data hub APIs format is json.
 Content-Type: application/json
 Authorization | Specifies the access token required to make an API call Authorization: Bearer <Access-Token>
 Accept | The response format.
-For FarmBeats Data hub APIs the format is json Accept: application/json
+For FarmBeats Data hub API's the format is json Accept: application/json

 **API Requests**